petermsiegel/f-string-apl/README.md

  ⍝ If (verbose: ⎕NULL), then VERBOSE [note 1] is used for verbose.
  ⍝ If (prefix: ⎕NULL) or (prefix: ⍬), then (prefix: '' ◇)
  ⍝ [note 1]
- ⍝   ∆F global variables LIB_AUTO and VERBOSE are set in ∆Fapl.dyalog.
+ ⍝   ∆F global variables LIB_AUTO and VERBOSE are set in ∆FUtils.dyalog.
  ⍝    Their usual values are LIB_AUTO← 1 ◇ VERBOSE← 0
  ⍝    See load: and verbose: below for significance.